lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 38.2.7.2

+#### Children Whose Parents Are Not Married (Including Divorced)

+A child may be blessed when the bishop obtains verbal permission from the parents or guardians.
+Permission is not required from a parent or guardian who has no legal basis for opposing the blessing.

+38.2.7.3

-#### Children with a Parent Who Is Not a Member of the Church
+#### Children Whose Parents Are Not Members of the Church

 Sometimes a child’s parents or guardians request that the child be blessed even though they are not members of the Church.
-When this happens, the bishop obtains verbal permission from both parents or guardians before the blessing.
+When this happens, the bishop obtains verbal permission from the parents or guardians.
+Permission is not required from a parent or guardian who has no legal basis for opposing the blessing.

-He explains that:
+The bishop explains that:

   * A membership record will be created for the child.